turingschool/backend-curriculum-site/module2/success/index.md

 1. #### Project Management & Professional Skills
   - [Career Development Curriculum](https://github.com/turingschool/career-development-curriculum/tree/master/module_two)
   - Employ effective communication in order to facilitate collaboration.
+(Functional)
   - Apply best practices in project management and Git workflow.
+(Functional)
-  - Effectively contribute to group projects
+  - Effectively contribute to group projects (Functional)
-  - Apply good communication practices with pairs, groups, teams etc
+  - Apply good communication practices with pairs, groups, teams etc (Functional)
-  - Consistent punctuality to all obligations, meetings, check-ins etc
+  - Consistent punctuality to all obligations, meetings, check-ins etc (Mastery)
-  - Wireframe project ideas
+  - Wireframe project ideas (Functional)
-  - Write detailed user stories using the Gherkin Model
+  - Write detailed user stories using the Gherkin Model(Mastery)
 1. #### Understanding and interpret errors and error messages
   - Where in your code is there error?
+(Functional)
   - What was the code trying to accomplish when it failed?
+(Functional)
   - What caused it to fail?
+(Functional)
-  - Using a debugging tool like pry or byebug to sort through the error
+  - Using a debugging tool like pry or byebug to sort through the error (Functional)
-  - "puts driven development"
+  - "puts driven development" (Functional)
 1. #### Diagram and explain the MVC model and and HTTP Request - Response cycle
 1. #### HTTP Fundamentals
-  - Request
+  - Request (Functional)
-  - URI/URL
+  - URI/URL (Functional)
-  - Headers
+  - Headers (Familiarity)
   - Body
   - Response
   - Redirect / Render